The protein debate has been going on for decades… without a universal scientifically accepted optimal amount.

 |Citric acid (when processed from corn)

-And though it may not be easy to avoid them, we're helping your efforts with our pure Whey Bites.
+And though it may not be easy to avoid them, we're helping your efforts with our scrumptious Whey Bars.

-Why Bites Stand Head and Shoulders Above the Competition
+Why These Bars Stand Head and Shoulders Above the Competition

-Whey Bites were designed to give you the nutritious protein of whey in the convenience of a bite-sized medallion and with a touch of premium dark chocolate.
+Whey Bars were designed to give you the nutritious protein of whey in the convenience of a taste bud tantalizing chocolate bar.

 The vast majority of commercial chocolate is produced in Africa by children and adults who are essentially slaves to their employers, and where human rights abuse is rampant.